Skip to content

 Clinical Research Coordinator

-I am originally from Pennsville, New Jersey.
-I received my Bachelor of Arts degree in Biology from the College of the Holy Cross in Worcester, MA.
-I am interested in cancer prevention, improved cancer treatments, and creating equal opportunities for access to healthcare.
-In the future, I plan to continue my education in the healthcare field and to serve those in need.
+I am originally from Massachusetts, and I received my Bachelor of Science degree in Biobehavioral Health from Pennsylvania State University – University Park.
+I am interested in preventative medicine, improving cancer outcomes, and addressing disparities in health care.
+In the future, I plan to continue my education in medicine and public health to continue to help those in need.

 Nicole Smith